Liberty ship

-Liberty ships were a class of cargo ship built in the United States during World War II under the Emergency Shipbuilding Program.
-Though British in concept, the design was adopted by the United States for its simple, low-cost construction.
+Liberty ships are a class of cargo ship built in the United States during World War II under the Emergency Shipbuilding Program.
+Although British in concept, the design was adopted by the United States for its simple, low-cost construction.
 Mass-produced on an unprecedented scale, the Liberty ship came to symbolize U.S. wartime industrial output.

 The class was developed to meet British orders for transports to replace ships that had been lost.
 Eighteen American shipyards built 2,710 Liberty ships between 1941 and 1945 (an average of three ships every two days), easily the largest number of ships ever produced to a single design.

+The Liberty ship was effectively superseded by the Victory ship, a somewhat larger, materially faster, more modern-powered vessel of generally similar design.
+A total of 531 Victory ships were built in between 1944 and 1946.

-Their production mirrored (albeit on a much larger scale) the manufacture of "Hog Islander" and similar standardized ship types during World War I. The immensity of the effort, the number of ships built, the role of female workers in their construction, and the survival of some far longer than their original five-year design life combine to make them the subject of much continued interest.
+Liberty ship production mirrored (albeit on a much larger scale) the manufacture of "Hog Islander" and similar standardized ship types during World War I. The immensity of the effort, the number of ships built, the role of female workers in their construction, and the survival of some far longer than their original five-year design life combine to make them the subject of much continued interest.

 History

 Design

 In 1936, the American Merchant Marine Act was passed to subsidize the annual construction of 50 commercial merchant vessels which could be used in wartime by the United States Navy as naval auxiliaries, crewed by U.S. Merchant Mariners.
 The number was doubled in 1939 and again in 1940 to 200 ships a year.
 Ship types included two tankers and three types of merchant vessel, all to be powered by steam turbines.
-Limited industrial capacity, especially for reduction gears, meant that relatively few of these ships were built.
+Limited industrial capacity, especially for reduction gears, meant that relatively few of these designs of ships were built.

-In 1940 the British government ordered 60 Ocean-class freighters from American yards to replace war losses and boost the merchant fleet.
-These were simple but fairly large (for the time) with a single 2500 hp compound steam engine of obsolete but reliable design.
+However, in 1940, the British government ordered 60 Ocean-class freighters from American yards to replace war losses and boost the merchant fleet.
+These were simple but fairly large (for the time) with a single 2500 hp compound steam engine of outdated but reliable design.
 Britain specified coal-fired plants, because it then had extensive coal mines and no significant domestic oil production.